 A thoughtfully chosen piece of jewellery is always a good idea for a stylish lady.
 Luckily we have so many gorgeous Irish-owned accessory companies to browse.
 While Glitz ‘n’ Pieces stand in Arnott’s is temporarily closed, their original online business is still operating.
 Grace and Ellen have a fabulous selection of personalised jewellery and accessories, from necklaces and bracelets, phone covers, card holders or jewellery boxes.
 I love their latest addition, the Friendship Collection.
 With free shipping offered in Ireland, this is a brilliant Irish business to support.

 When I think about buying jewellery, one of the first websites I think of is Perfect Pieces.
-I written about them before, which you can read here.
+I wrote about them before, which you can read here.
 I think the selection on the site is brilliant, there is something for every taste.
 Whether you’re looking for something classic and timeless, or something more on trend and unique.
 Everything comes beautifully gift wrapped which makes it an ideal birthday gift.
 There is also free shipping offered within Ireland.

 I could go on writing about all the brilliant Irish accessories retailers all day.
 Quickly I wanted to mention Spicey B, where you will find everything from jewellery to hairbands, sunglasses and everything in between.
 They are often featured on IrelandAM and in Stellar magazine as they stay ahead of the trends.
 For somebody that’s really in to their style, a piece from Spicey B would be lovely quarantine birthday gifts.